akynazh/ins-bat/README.md

 ## Remind

-If you are blocked by instagram or find that you can not get the correct data, try to restart the script.
+If you change your password in instagram, you should stop the script, modify the password in `{save_dir}/record.json` and remove the session file `{save_dir}/session-{username}`, and then restart the script.

-If you change your password in instagram, you should stop the script, modify the password in `record.json` and then run the script again.
+If you are blocked by meta unfortunately, you may stop the script and try to restart the script after a few days.

 You can read log in `{save_dir}/log.txt`.